TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: BaseException

-   The base class for all built-in exceptions.
+   The base kundi for all built-in exceptions.
 It is not meant to be directly inherited by user-defined classes (for that, use :exc:`Exception`).
 If :func:`str` is called on an instance of this class, the representation of the argument(s) to the instance are returned, or the empty string when